-Under Taiw an regulations, GMP certificate or the equivalent of a plant is required for the new product registration or the renew al of an existing product registration of a drug or medical device produced thereby and onsite inspection on the plant is a required step for the regulator to grant a new GMP certificate or renew an existing one designated by the regulator.
+Under Taiw an regulations, GMP certificate or the equivalent of a plant is required for the new product registration or the renewal of an existing product registration of a drug or medical device produced thereby and onsite inspection on the plant is a required step for the regulator to grant a new GMP certificate or renew an existing one designated by the regulator.

 How ever, because of the global travel bans, all scheduled inspections on offshore plants have been cancelled.
-As a result, the grant of new GMP certificates or the renew al of existing ones designated by the regulator for those offshore plants and the new product registrations or renew al of existing ones for relevant products are being delayed inevitably.
+As a result, the grant of new GMP certificates or the renewal of existing ones designated by the regulator for those offshore plants and the new product registations or renewal of existing ones for relevant products are being delayed inevitably.

 Currently the regulator gives certain flexibilities to the existing GMP certificates designated by the regulator that cannot be renewed timely because of cancellation of onsite inspections, and for which the relevant existing product registrations would therefore expire.
-The hoders of such GMP certificates and the regulator would allow the extension on an individual casebasis when onsite inspection has not been conducted.
+The holders of such GMP certificates may still apply for the extension of such GMP certificates and the regulator would allow the extension on an individual casebasis when onsite inspection has not been conducted.